commonknowledge/articles/README.md

 54. A written resolution shall be deemed to have been passed if, within 28 days of the written resolution’s circulation date:

-> a) Written approval has been received from at least 75% of the Members where the resolution is a special resolution;b) Written approval has been received from at least 51% of the Members where the resolution is an ordinary resolution.
+	a) Written approval has been received from at least 75% of the Members where the resolution is a special resolution;
+	b) Written approval has been received from at least 51% of the Members where the resolution is an ordinary resolution.

 55. In accordance with the Companies Acts, resolutions to remove a Director or auditor (or their equivalent) of the Cooperative before the end of their period of office shall not be passed by written resolution.